teaser

 (a) Bayer image interpolation

-We provided some pairs of images (data/img1_bayer.png and data/img2_bayer.png) for stereo algorithm.
+We provided some pairs of images (data/img1_bayer.png and data/img2_bayer.png) for the stereo algorithm.
 But, the images are RGGB Bayer patterned, so that you need to convert them into RGB color images first.
-There are many interpolation methods, but here we only cover two methods: bilinear and bicubic interpolation.
-Note that you should implement Bayer to "RGB" (general), NOT "BGR" (which openCV use).
-RGB to BGR conversion will be automatically done in main code.
+There are many interpolation methods, but here we only cover bilinear interpolation.
+Note that you should implement Bayer to "RGB" (general), NOT "BGR" (which openCV uses).
+RGB to BGR conversion will be automatically done in the main code.

-Raw image data obtained by cameras such as our data image have Bayer pattern.
-Alternating pixels in each of these image store different color intensity.
-There are several types of Bayer pattern, but out data images have RGGB patterns.
-It means four pixels in each 2*2 windows in the image store Red, Green, Green, Blue color intensity, respectively.
+Raw image data obtained by cameras such as our data image have a Bayer pattern.
+Alternating pixels in each of these images store different color intensities.
+Several Bayer patterns exist, but our data images have RGGB patterns.
+This means four pixels in each 2*2 window in the image store Red, Green, Green, and Blue color intensity, respectively.
 The following figure represents RGGB Bayer patterns.

 rggb

-To implement Bayer image interpolation, first, you should extract each channel from the raw image.
-Then you will have three channels of the image, but each channel of the image has many missing values.
+To implement Bayer image interpolation, you should first extract each channel from the raw image.
+Then, you will have three channels for the image, but each channel of the image has many missing values.
 The white blocks in the above figure mean missing pixels of each channel.
-The 3/4 of R and B channels and the half of G channel are missed.
-So you should implement interpolation for each image channels.
+3/4 of the R and B channels and half of the G channel are missing.
+So, you should implement interpolation for each image channel.

 (b) Calculate fundamental matrix